 Stem Cell Working Group

-Prof. Tunç Akkoç / Marmara University, Faculty of Medicine, Department of Immunology
+Prof. Tunç Akkoç / Marmara University, Immunology

 Prof. Sevim Aydın / Ankara University, Histology and Embryology

 Prof. Alp Can / Ankara University, Histology and Embryology, Ministry of Health Stem Cell Commission

 Prof. Taner Demirer / TÜBA Full Member / Ankara University, Hematology and Medical Oncology, President of Lymphoma Myeloma Association

 Prof. Y. Murat Elçin / Ankara University, Faculty of Science, Department of Biochemistry, Division of Stem Cell and Regenerative Medicine

 Assoc.
 Dr. Zeynep Burçin Gönen / Erciyes University GENKÖK Genome and Stem Cell Centre Deputy Director

 Prof. Emin Kansu / TÜBA Honorary Member / Hacettepe University, Cancer Institute, Basic Oncology, Faculty Member Emeritus